China says closely watching Greek policy after port stake stopped

 “We urge the Greek government to protect the legitimate interests of Chinese companies in Greece, including those of Cosco,” he said.

-Greece’s reversal of the privatization deals struck under its bailout has pummeled its financial markets, with Greek bank stocks .FTATBNK plunging more than 26 percent on Wednesday.

-Reporting by Hou Xiangming and Koh Gui Qing; Editing by Robert Birsel
+Greece’s reversal of the privatisation deals struck under its bailout has pummelled its financial markets, with Greek bank stocks plunging more than 26 percent on Wednesday.
+(Reporting by Hou Xiangming and Koh Gui Qing; Editing by Robert Birsel)